 • Sampling Error - The data in the ACS products are estimates of the actual figures that would have been obtained by interviewing the entire population using the same methodology.
 The estimates from the chosen sample also differ from other samples of housing units and persons within those housing units.
 Sampling error in data arises due to the use of probability sampling, which is necessary to ensure the integrity and representativeness of sample survey results.
 The implementation of statistical sampling procedures provides the basis for the statistical analysis of sample data.
+Measures used to estimate the sampling error are provided in the next section.

 Nonsampling Error - In addition to sampling error, data users should realize that other types of errors may be introduced during any of the various complex operations used to collect and process survey data.
 For example, operations such as data entry from questionnaires and editing may introduce error into the estimates.
 Another source is through the use of controls in the weighting.
-The controls are designed to mitigate the effects of systematic undercoverage of certain groups who are difficult to enumerate and to reduce the variance.
+The controls are designed to mitigate the effects of systematic undercoverage of certain groups who are difficult to enumerate as well as to reduce the variance.
 The controls are based on the population estimates extrapolated from the previous census.
 Errors can be brought into the data if the extrapolation methods do not properly reflect the population.
 However, the potential risk from using the controls in the weighting process is offset by far greater benefits to the ACS estimates.
 These benefits include reducing the effects of a larger coverage problem found in most surveys, including the ACS, and the reduction of standard errors of ACS estimates.
 These and other sources of error contribute to the nonsampling error component of the total error of survey estimates.
 Nonsampling errors may affect the data in two ways.
 Errors that are introduced randomly increase the variability of the data.
 Systematic errors which are consistent in one direction introduce bias into the results of a sample survey.
 The Census Bureau protects against the effect of systematic errors on survey estimates by conducting extensive research and evaluation programs on sampling techniques, questionnaire design, and data collection and processing procedures.
 In addition, an important goal of the ACS is to minimize the amount of nonsampling error introduced through nonresponse for sample housing units.
 One way of accomplishing this is by following up on mail nonrespondents during the CATI and CAPI phases.
+For more information, please see the section entitled "Control of Nonsampling Error".